January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Our post Ice skating rinks in Warsaw includes info about 20+ rinks, including free, outdoor, and indoor, and… did you know that Ursynów has an indoor ice rink open 24/7?

-Skate rentals operate at most ice rinks in Warsaw, so you don’t need your equipment (there are also usually skate supports for skaters needing extra help).
+Skate rentals are available at most ice rinks in Warsaw, so you don’t need to bring your own equipment (there are also usually skate aids for skaters needing extra help).

 You can read more about 20+ indoor and outdoor ice rinks in different districts of Warsaw (locations, opening hours, photos) in our post: Ice skating rinks in Warsaw.